 What is nori (seaweed wrap)?

-Nutritionally, Nori is high in protein, minerals, vitamins and fiber.
-One sheet of Nori, which can be used for an entire roll of sushi, will add only 13 calories to the roll.
-This is thankful as Nori is an essential ingredient in sushi as we know it today.
-About a third of Nori is protein and a third fiber, making it one of the main reasons sushi is such a healthy meal.
-While Nori is rarely enjoyed alone in the Western world, the nutritional benefits can be gained by simply toasting Nori with sesame oil or soy sauce and enjoying it as a stand alone snack.
+Nutritionally, nori is high in protein, minerals, vitamins and fiber.
+One sheet, which can be used for an entire roll of sushi, will add only 13 calories to the roll.
+This is a boon for some people as it is practically an essential ingredient in sushi as we know it today.
+About a third of this food is protein and a third fiber, making it one of the main reasons sushi is an excellent meal choice.
+While nori is rarely enjoyed alone in the Western world (though the popularity of toasted nori snacks is increasing in the West), the nutritional benefits can be gained by simply toasting it with sesame oil or soy sauce and enjoying it as a stand alone snack.

-If you eat sushi, it is impossible for you to be unfamiliar with Nori.
-While many newcomers to sushi are worried about the concept of eating raw fish and will stick to vegetarian rolls, they may be blissfully unaware of the fact that seaweed is right under their nose!
+If you eat sushi, you cannot remain unfamiliar with nori due to its ubiquity.
+While many newcomers to sushi are worried about the concept of eating raw fish and may stick to vegetarian rolls, they may be blissfully unaware of the fact that this nutritious and and useful seaweed is right under their nose!